 - Purpose of the content (information, promotional, etc)

 - CTA (determines engagement and goal of content)

 Research the Niche

 So, for figuring out which question you need to answer yourself, go back to content basics.
 As clichè as it may sound, put on your writer’s cap.

-Research the niche to build an understanding about the product/service.
+Research the niche to build an understanding of the product/service.
 See how much information has been shared with you.
-If you have any content that can be used as reference, check that.
+If you have any content that can be used as a reference, check that.
 If you do, you can use it to build knowledge about the industry and research further for clarity.
 See if you understand the audience and their pain points.
 Understand the market gaps that the brand is planning to fill.
-This can give you an idea about the customer’s pain points and how you can add value with your content.
+This can give you an idea about the customer’s pain points and how you can add value to your content.

 If the gaps have not been identified, do your research and ask questions.

 Determine a Direction

 Research will help you but establishing a direction is essential.
 At the end of the day, you are writing a business and it must have a brand voice.
 It is possible that they might not know it themselves.
 In such a case, ask the right questions.
 This can help them understand what is required and establish one.